10 Ridiculously Simple Tips for Writing a Book

 Looking back on both these projects, I’ve learned some things.
-Namely, it’s the easy, simple stuff that works.
-So what does it take to write a book?
+What does it take to write a book?
 Here are 10 tips worth remembering:

 - Start small.
 300 words per day is plenty.
 John Grisham began his writing career as a lawyer.
 He got up early every morning and wrote one page.
 You can do the same.
 (Need some ideas for getting started?
 Check out these book ideas.)